 Use this information to learn about commands available for Global Mirror Either Direction sessions.
+To issue a command, go to Session Actions > Commands and click the command.

-Table 56.
+Table 60.
 Global Mirror Either Direction commands Command Action Enable Copy to Site 1 Run this command and confirm that you want to reverse the direction of replication before you reverse the direction of copying in a Global Mirror Either Direction session.
 After you issue this command, the Start H2-&gt;H1 command becomes available.
 Enable Copy to Site 2 Run this command and confirm that you want to reverse the direction of replication before you reverse the direction of copying in a Global Mirror Either Direction session.
 After you issue this command, the Start H1-&gt;H2 command becomes available.
 Allow Practice Flash Issued to allow a Flash operation again on a Practice session after it has been suspended with the Prevent Reflash of Practice volume after Flash or Recover option.
 The Allow Practice Flash command appears in the Preparing or Prepared states only if it is currently preventing the reflash.
 If the session is Preparing, the Flash command does not display until the session gets to the Prepared state.
-See "Prevent a reflash when practicing disaster recovery" on page 231 for more information on using this command.
-Free Journal Space Frees up journal space by deleting the FlashCopy relationships from the hardware.
+See "Prevent a reflash when practicing disaster recovery" on page 235 for more information on using this command.
+Fuer Jessey of Course Free Journal Space Frees up journal space by deleting the FlashCopy relationships from the hardware.
 The Free Journal Space command is only available after a recover operation is issued on the Global Mirror leg of the selected session.